 Throughout the school, each grade level teaches six integrated units called the Program of Inquiry, all with an international perspective and focus on specific themes including: Who we are; Where we are in place and time; How we express ourselves; How the world works; How we organize ourselves; and Sharing the planet.

 Each spring, our fifth grade students culminate their IB experience by carrying out an extended, collaborative inquiry project (the IB PYP Exhibition) synthesizing the program’s essential elements and presenting them to the whole student body and community at large.

 Jackson Elementary became designated as an IB school in 2007.
-And today, thanks to support from our PTA, we’re able to uphold and advance the IB PYP concepts through on going staff support and development.
-PTA funding ensures that our teachers attend workshops and relevant events to stay current on the most effective IB strategies.
+And today, thanks to support from our PTO, we’re able to uphold and advance the IB PYP concepts through on going staff support and development.
+PTO funding ensures that our teachers attend workshops and relevant events to stay current on the most effective IB strategies.
 As a program, it all adds up to a big bonus for Jackson students: becoming the best they can be by instilling the skills necessary to excel, along with the responsibility required to become leaders.